ub-math/exam_guides/docs/proctor.md

 * Students should use the Raise Hand feature to signal that they are ready to leave the exam.
 When you notice it, tell the student to show exam pages to the camera one by one.
-The student should position the camera over a stack of pages and remove pages one one stopping for about 1 second for each page.
+The student should position the camera over a stack of pages and remove pages one by one stopping for about one second for each page.
 Here is a [short
 video](https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=1665fd0d-3d0a-4c76-9049-ac5b00e8a2da){:target="_blank"
 rel="noopener"}